junhsss/einorm/README.md

 ## Usage

-`nn.LayerNorm` is great, but it only normalizes tensors over the last few dimensions.
+While `nn.LayerNorm` is great, it only normalizes tensors over the last few dimensions.
-While this may be beneficial from a performance perspective, it often requires manual dimension rearrangement before it can be used.
+Although this design is necessary for performance, it often requires dimension rearrangement beforehand.
 This is where [einops](https://github.com/arogozhnikov/einops) semantics come in handy.

-The `Einorm` module can be used as a drop-in replacement for `nn.LayerNorm`.
-For example:
+The `Einorm` module can be used as a drop-in replacement for `nn.LayerNorm`:

 ```python
 from einorm import Einorm